Knowing how to drink more water will help you keep your hydration on point during the hot months of summer.

 Here are some water apps you can try to help you drink more water:

-8. Drink Water Before Going to the Bathroom
+8. Drink Water When You Use the Bathroom

-When you urinate, you lose fluids, so you need to rehydrate every time to go to the bathroom.
-You should also drink plenty of water afterward.
+When you urinate, you lose fluids, so you need to rehydrate every time you go to the bathroom.

 9. Drink Infused Water

-If you find water too bland to keep on drinking throughout the day, infuse it with lemon, cucumbers, or mint to give it some flavor.
-You will not only be keeping yourself hydrated when you drink infused water, you will be ingesting the nutrients from these fruits, vegetables, and herbs.
+If you find water too bland to keep drinking through the day, infuse it with lemon, cucumbers, or mint to give it some flavor.
+You will not only be keeping yourself hydrated, you will be ingesting the nutrients from these fruits, vegetables, and herbs.